 Graduate credit earned prior to admission to a certificate, master's, or doctoral program may be eligible to be transferred into the program and applied to the certificate or degree.
 Transfer of credit requires the approval of the program director and dean or director of the school, college, or institute.
-Each program/concentration reserves the right to determine whether the credit is eligible for transfer and applicable to the specific certificate or degree program.
+They will determine whether the credit is eligible for transfer and applicable to the specific certificate or degree program.
 Note that credits accepted for transfer do not compute into any Mason GPA.
 Limits on the number of credits that can be transferred derive from the degree requirements given below.